top of page

 No matter how airtight your wedding plans are, the truth is: something unexpected almost always crops up.

 A surprise downpour.
-A missing wedding ring.
+A missing ring.
 A guitarist taken out by food poisoning.

 It happens.
-But here's the good news: with the right mindset and the right support team (hi, that's us), those last-minute curveballs don't have to derail your day.
+But here’s the good news: with the right mindset and the right support team, those last-minute curveballs don’t have to derail your day.
 In fact, they often turn into some of the best stories of the night.

-Here’s how to handle wedding-day surprises like a pro - and how FPM makes sure the music never misses a beat.
+Here’s how to handle wedding-day surprises like a pro!

 The Show Must Go On - And It Will